Dream-Bean/FinalGame/README.md

 Commit #7: Added a tilemap and incorporated collision checking.

-Commit #8: fixed up some prefabs and assets.
+Commit #8: Fixed up some prefabs and assets.

+Commit #9: Organized better.
+Added animation.
+Edited levels and the interaction
+            between the player with them.
+Still working on the kill one between spikes and a player.